bovlb/the-blue-alliance/API-v1-Documentation.md

-#Documentation - The Blue Alliance API
+#Documentation - The Blue Alliance API v1 (deprecated)
 The Blue Alliance is a [FIRST Robotics](http://www.usfirst.org/) match archive website.
 The Blue Alliance API provides you with the same data available on The Blue Alliance website.
 This data includes team information, event information and match results.

 ## Deprecation Notice